Sectors

 Experience across both mining and civil contexts allows GT4 to apply robust analytical approaches and risk frameworks while remaining sensitive to the specific regulatory, commercial, and delivery constraints typical of infrastructure projects.

-Project contexts
+Project Contexts

 Every project operates within a different technical, operational, and decision-making context.
 GT4 adapts its level of analysis, technical input, and advisory role to suit the specific circumstances, constraints, and risks faced by each client.